Section 1 - General information

 Where can riders find out more information about safety?

 Safety is Voi’s top priority, and there are many resources available to riders.
 Voi recommends all users complete Ride Like Voila, its online traffic school.
 Voi regularly sends users safety information via its app, and publishes regular safety content on the blog, such as recent articles about e-scooter safety during the COVID-19 pandemic and safety initiatives in the U.K. There is also a comprehensive FAQ on the Voi website that includes safety information.
-If a user has specific questions, they can contact support at [email protected].
+If a user has specific questions, they can contact Voi support via email.

 Section 3.
 Sustainability

-Are e-scooters really good for the environment?
+Are e-scooters good for the environment?

 Transport is Europe’s largest source of greenhouse gas emissions, and air pollution levels exceed safe levels in many European cities.
 Like other electric vehicles, e-scooters can help to limit transport emissions as well as reducing congestion in cities.
 The U.K. is particularly suitable for e-scooters because 60% of car trips here are for 1- to 3-mile journeys.
 Improvements to e-scooters, which now last a minimum of 60 months, mean that each scooter’s lifecycle cost is 71% lower than it was when the last major assessment was done in California two years ago.